adamsilver/fdpb/03-book-a-flight.md

 ## Summary

-This chapter continued where we left off from the previous: by leveraging One Thing Per Page, we could design simple but innovative interfaces that fully utilise the available screen estate.
-As much as we tried to use native form controls, it became necessary to break new ground by designing 4 custom components from scratch.
+In this chapter we continued to employ One Thing Per Page, which meant we could provide users with simple, but innovative interfaces that make full use of the available screen estate.
+As much as we tried to use native form controls, it became apparant that breaking new ground was necessary if we wanted to provide the best user experience.
+In the end we designed four custom components from scratch:

-- An autocomplete component which lets users search through a long list of destinations quickly and accurately.
+- An autocomplete control which lets users search through a long list of destinations quickly and accurately.
-- A date picker which lets users find a date in the future matching people's concept of time.
+- A date picker components which lets users find a date in the future without having to worry about formatting issues.
 - A stepper component which lets users make small adjustments to an amount of passengers effortlessly.
-- A seat chooser which makes seat selection simple, even on mobile.
+- A seat chooser which makes seat selection simple, even on small viewports.

 ### Things to avoid